 - Define memorize and strategy with a student-friendly definition and an image.

 - Allow students to demonstrate their strategies in writing.

 - Provide a sentence frame for students to use as they explain their strategies.
 For example, "I use the ____ strategy because ____."

 Explicit Instruction/Teacher modeling(10 minutes)

 - Grab a pair of dice and a printout of the Answer Mat to model the game for your students.

 - Show your class the pair of dice, and toss them.
 Tell them what numbers you rolled.
-For example, "I just rolled a 4 and an 6."
+For example, "I just rolled a four and a six."

 - Draw the number of dots you rolled on the board as a multiplication math sentence.
 For example, draw four dots, a multiplication sign, then six dots, and an equal sign.

 - Ask the students to solve your equation.
-For example, "What is 4 times 6?"
+For example, "What is 4 x 6 = ?"

 - Show the students the answer mat.
 Find the squares with the answers to the two dice rolls (if applicable) and shade them in.

 - Tell the students they will be practicing their math facts by rolling the dice and shading in the answer on the mat.
-Students can only shade in a square if the product, or multiplication total, of the 2 dice equals a number on the mat.
-For example, if a student rolls a 3 and a 5, they can only shade in 15 on their mat if it is a number in a square.
+Students can only shade in a square if the product, or multiplication total, of the two dice equals a number on the mat.
+For example, if a student rolls a three and a five, they can only shade in 15 on their mat if it is a number in a square.

 - Choose a student volunteer to repeat the process with their own pair of dice and answer sheet.